2026

 These shifts present ideal timing to assess nonprofit financial practices.
 While nonprofit program and development teams are working to meet the needs of community and fundraising goals, finance and operation leaders can focus on streamlining budgeting practices, assess spending policies, and maximize investments to help stabilize and grow the mission.

-• Hear from Marisa Swystun, National Director of Foundation and Institutional Advisory, on specific tools and strategies to support organizational resilience through change management, potential restructuring, and doing “more with less.”
+- Marisa Swystun, National Director of Foundation and Institutional Advisory, spoke on specific tools and strategies to support organizational resilience through change management, potential restructuring, and doing “more with less.”

-• With insights from Bernstein’s new research piece created in partnership with Indiana University’s Lilly School of Philanthropy, this session is designed to help funders and nonprofit leaders to position themselves to help their communities.
+- With insights from Bernstein’s new research piece created in partnership with Indiana University’s Lilly School of Philanthropy, the session was designed to help funders and nonprofit leaders position themselves to help their communities.

-• Hear from your peers on what has been working for them, lessons to be learnt, and action items to take back to your team.
+- Heard from peers on what was working for them, lessons to be learnt, and action items to take back to your team.

-This is a valuable opportunity for CEOs, CFOs, CDOs, and Board Members to come together, learn, share, and equip themselves with the knowledge and strategies to be as impactful as possible as we head into the end of 2025.
+This was a valuable opportunity for CEOs, CFOs, CDOs, and Board Members to come together, learn, share, and equip themselves with the knowledge and strategies to be as impactful as possible as we headed into the end of 2025.

-What’s in store for the nonprofit and philanthropic sector in the year ahead and how are we advising fiduciaries and funders?
-Join us for an exclusive in-person session tailored for board and executive-level social sector leaders and their philanthropic supporters.
+What was in store for the nonprofit and philanthropic sector in the year ahead and how were we advising fiduciaries and funders?
+Attendees joined us for an exclusive in-person session tailored for board and executive-level social sector leaders and their philanthropic supporters.

 2024